tylert/tylert.github.io/source/GPGP.rst

 ::

+    # Use a recent version!!!
     $ gpg --version
     gpg (GnuPG) 2.3.8
     ...

-    # Might need this on macOS
+    # Might need this on macOS???
     $ export GPG_TTY=$(tty)

-    # Creating a new set of thingies using the defaults
-    $ gpg --full-generate-key (sign/cert key 1y + encr sub-key)

     # Do the key gen thing less interactively and with a better setup???
     $ gpg --quick-gen-key 'Bubba Smith (Wangdoodle) <bubba.smith@example.com>' \